class LimitedCollection

 Creates an identical shallow copy of this collection.

-const newColl = someColl.clone();
+const newColl = someColl.clone();Inherited from: Collection

-staticexternal combineEntriesK
+staticexternal combineEntries<K

 V

->(entries: Iterable<[Key, Value]>combine: (firstValue: Value, secondValue: Value, key: Key) => Value) : Collection<Key, Value> <
+>(entries: Iterable<[Key, Value]>combine: (firstValue: Value, secondValue: Value, key: Key) => Value) : Collection<Key, Value>

 K